progenetix/bycon/docs/importers/index.md

 The `-d` option is used to provide a dataset name (of an existing dataset; see further information how to get there...).

+Obviously, separate metadata files can be used for the different entities depending on your preferences & project organization.